GuevarraHans/CPE019/README.md

 # CPE019
-My name is Hans Angelo Guevarra
+My name is Hans Angelo Guevarra.
-Currently enrolled in Technological Institute of the Philippines Taking Computer Engineering program
+I am currently enrolled in the Technological Institute of the Philippines, taking the Computer Engineering program.